 Baobab Seed Oil can be applied to the hair as a nutrient rich conditioner and can be used to protect hair from sun damage.

-Traditionally Baobab has a history of use in Africa, harvesting both the leaves and fibrous bark as a food source and to make baskets and fishing nets.
-However the harvesting of the fruit pulp is being encouraged by non profit organisation PhytoTrade Africa, to bring an additional source of trade to farming community’s and to protect the sustainability of the Baobab trees.
+Traditionally Baobab has been used in Africa for multiple purposes, with both the leaves and fibrous bark harvested to make baskets and fishing nets.
+However, the harvesting of the fruit pulp is being encouraged by non profit organisation PhytoTrade Africa, to bring an additional source of trade to farming communities and to protect the sustainability of the Baobab trees.

 PhytoTrade Africa has signed an agreement with the International Finance Corporation (IFC) to develop Baobab processing capacity and supply chains in Malawi and Mozambique.
 PhytoTrade helps Southern Africa’s natural products industry to achieve rapid growth while ensuring its long-term sustainability and social equity, through product and market development and supply chain development.